ro0gr/ember-cli-page-object/guides/components.md

 All components are supplied with default attributes without being explicitly declared.

-Here is a list of all component default attributes:
+Here is a comprehensive list of component default attributes:

 * [as](./api/as)
 * [blur](./api/blur)